CodeX1111/alx-system_engineering-devops/0x00-shell_basics/README.md

 This current directory contents, including hidden files (starting with .).
 Use the long format This display current directory contents
-This script that creates a directory inside another directory
+This script that creates a directory inside another directory This Move the file betty from /tmp/ to /tmp/my_first_directory